-Each share of Class A Common Stock is convertible, at the option of its record holder, into one share of common stock at any time.
+Each share of Class A common stock is convertible, at the option of its record holder, into one share of common stock at any time.

-In the event of any transfer of any share of Class A Common Stock to any Person other than an Affiliate (as defined in Rule 12b-2 of the Exchange Act), such share of Class A Common Stock automatically converts, without any further action, into one share of common stock; provided, however, and subject to certain conditions described in the Certificate of Incorporation, that a holder of shares of Class A Common Stock may pledge such holder's shares to a financial institution pursuant to a bona fide pledge of such shares of Class A Common Stock as collateral security for any indebtedness or other obligation of any Person due to the pledgee or its nominee.
+In the event of any transfer of any share of Class A common stock to any person other than an Affiliate (as defined in Rule 12b-2 of the Exchange Act), such share of Class A common stock automatically converts, without any further action, into one share of common stock.
+However, a holder of shares of Class A common stock may pledge its shares to a lender under a bona fide pledge of such shares of Class A common stock as collateral security for any indebtedness or other obligation of any person due to the pledgee or its nominee.

-Further, each share of Class A Common Stock automatically converts into one share of common stock on the first date on which the ownership interest of TdF Group is less than 5%.
+Further, each share of Class A common stock automatically converts into one share of common stock on the first date on which the ownership interest of TdF group is less than 5%.